 Michigan State University

 Many emerging applications comprise real-time automated processing, interpretation, and intelligent decisions using large volumes of input data, while simultaneously decreasing the time necessary to arrive at a decision.
-The objective of this research is to explore both hardware and software concurrency challenges holistically, characterize key bottlenecks, and explore architectural methods that improve performance, lower energy, and lower programmer effort.
+The objective of this research is to explore both hardware and software parallelism challenges holistically, characterize key bottlenecks, and explore architectural methods that improve performance, lower energy, and lower programmer effort.

 The focus of this reseaerch is to build architectural mechanisms and protocols that exploit application through hardware layers to co-optimize processor resiliency and efficiency.